 Please read the program technical standards carefully.
 Signed verification will be required of students after they have been accepted.
 Reasonable accommodations will be made for any accepted student who has a documented disability and can meet program expectations.
 Applicants with documented disabilities can request reasonable accommodations if needed during the admissions process.

 An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please visit the KU Office of International Student Services before applying.
-More information: information for international students in the School of Health Professions.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.